Charging an electric car: the difference between AC and DC current

-AC and DC current are to EVs what petrol and diesel are to traditional combustion cars.
-You can think of them as ‘fuels’ that will keep your electric car battery topped up.
+AC and DC current are to EVs what petrol and diesel are to traditional combustion-powered cars.
+You can think of them as ‘fuels’ to fill up your electric car’s battery.

-However, unlike when choosing the correct nozzle at the petrol station, you never need to worry about which fuel you put in your electric car; it’s all handled by the charging unit and the vehicle itself.
+Unlike when choosing the correct nozzle at the petrol station, however, you never need to worry about which fuel you put in your electric car.
+This is all handled by the charging unit and the vehicle itself.

 So, what is the difference between AC and DC electricity – and how does this affect charging times for your electric car?

 DC stands for ‘direct current’.
-Domestic appliances require a DC supply, which is why they have converters built into the plug.
+Domestic appliances such as your kettle or washing machine require a DC supply, which is why they have converters built into the plug.

-Electric cars also rely on a DC supply, so they use an ‘onboard charger’ to convert power from AC to DC.
+Electric cars also need a DC supply, so they use an ‘onboard charger’ to convert power from AC to DC.
 This is then fed into the car’s battery for storage.

 You don’t need to worry about the difference between AC and DC electricity when plugging in, but it’s worth knowing the impact they have on charging speeds.

-With the exception of Type 2 43kW devices, public rapid chargers supply DC directly to the car, speeding up the process.
-It’s why these chargers can potentially provide an 80 percent top-up in an hour or less.
+With the exception of Type 2 43kW devices, public rapid chargers – the kind you find at motorway services and many petrol stations – supply DC directly to the car, speeding up the process.
+It’s why these chargers can potentially provide an 80 percent top-up in less than an hour.

 Related Articles